 Pleural Mesothelioma Survival Rates by Stage

+Pleural mesothelioma is the only type that has a staging system since the other types are less common.
 Mesothelioma staging is one of the most useful ways to break down survival rate data.
-The stage of the cancer refers to its metastasis, or how far the malignant growth has spread from its original location.
+The stage of cancer refers to its metastasis, or how far the malignant growth has spread from its original location.

 These survival rates are approximate since the extent of metastasis varies within each general stage.

 Peritoneal Mesothelioma Survival Rates

 Peritoneal mesothelioma generally has the best prognosis compared to other types of mesothelioma.
 This is largely due to improved treatments that combine surgery with heated chemotherapy to limit the spread of cancer.

 These survival rates are greatly impacted by treatment.
 Peritoneal mesothelioma patients that do not receive treatment have a median survival time of under 5 months to a year after diagnosis, according to a study from the Icahn School of Medicine at Mount Sinai Hospital.

 Since pleural and peritoneal mesothelioma are the most common types, there is more data about their survival rates.
 Pericardial mesothelioma and testicular mesothelioma have less available information due to their rarity.

 Only about 1% of known and diagnosed mesothelioma cases have been pericardial.
 According to a 2013 study from the Norman Bethune College of Medicine, only a very small number of patients with pericardial mesothelioma will still be alive 1 year after diagnosis.

 According to a 2019 study from the Institute of Urology at the University of Southern California, 49% of patients diagnosed with testicular mesothelioma were still alive after 5 years.

 Mesothelioma tumors can be made up of different types of cells.
 Since some of these cells respond better to treatment than others, cell type also impacts mesothelioma survival rates.